srivastavanandani190-lang/LeetCode-Tracker/README.md

 ---

 ### 👤 About Me
-Hi, I'm **Anandani Srivastava**! 👋
+Hey there!
+I am a passionate software engineering aspirant specializing in solving complex problem sets using **C++**.
+This repository serves as my digital sandbox and progress journal as I dive deep into Data Structures, Algorithms, and competitive programming patterns to prepare for technical roles at top product companies.

-I am an aspiring Software Engineer passionate about solving intricate computational problems.
-This repository serves as my digital sandbox and progress journal as I dive deep into Data Structures and Algorithms.
-I'm currently honing my C++ skills to write clean, production-grade, and highly optimized code aimed at cracking engineering roles at top-tier product companies.
+*🚀 "First, solve the problem.
+Then, write the code."*

 ---